GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 GeoPackage files can contain multiple files and even entire QGIS projects.
 When you load such a file in QGIS a window will appear in which you have to select the files you want to load in your QGIS project.
 ```
 5. First, we want to export the district __Sambava__ and the neighbouring district __Vohemar__ from __mdg_admin2__ to have it as a stand-alone vector layer.
 To do that:
-    * Open the attribute table of__mdg_admin2__ by right click on the layer  -> `Open Attribute Table`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html)).
+    * Open the attribute table of __mdg_admin2__ by right click on the layer  -> `Open Attribute Table`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html)).
-    * Find the row of Sambava and mark it by clicking on the number on the very left-hand side of the attribute table.
+    * Find the row of Sambava in the column __ADM2_EN__ and mark it by clicking on the number on the very left-hand side of the attribute table.
 The row will appear blue and the area of Sambava will turn yellow on the map canvas.
 You can right-click on the row and click `Zoom to Feature`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html#zoom-in-on-a-specific-feature)).
     To select the Vohemar district, click on the `Select Feature(s)` ![](/fig/selection_toolbar_feature_selection.png) icon in the QGIS Toolbar, hold the `Shift` button on your keyboard, and click on the districts either on the map or the attribute table ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_queries_wiki.html#manual-selection)).
     * After you are done selecting districts, click on the icon ![](/fig/qgis_move_symbol.png) to end the feature selection mode.
     * Now right-click on the layer in the Layer Panel and click on `Export` -> `Save Selected Features as`.
 We want to save the selected districts as a GeoPackage, so choose the `Format` option accordingly.
 Click on the three points and navigate to your `temp` folder.
 Here you can give it the layer the name __“Flood_2024_AOI”__ and click `Save`.
 Now you should see the same name in the `Layer name` field.
 Click `ok`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_queries_wiki.html#save-selected-features-as-a-new-file))